 A “Potential Conflict” means either a Potential Direct Conflict or a Potential Perceived Conflict.

-A “Potential Direct Conflict” means any one or more of the following: (i) a direct or indirect Financial Interest in a transaction, contract or arrangement being considered by PTI, by a Covered Person or a member of a Covered Person’s Family; (ii) a Duality of Interest by a Covered Person or a member of a Covered Person’s Family with respect to another party to a transaction, contract or arrangement being considered by PTI that has not been waived in writing by all parties to the transaction, contract or arrangement; or (iii) a close personal relationship between the Covered Person, or a member of a Covered Person’s Family, with an individual who is, directly or indirectly through business, investment, or Family, a party to a transaction, contract or arrangement being considered by PTI.
+A “Potential Direct Conflict” means any one or more of the following: (i) a direct or indirect Financial Interest in a transaction, contract or arrangement being considered by PTI, by a Covered Person or a member of a Covered Person’s Family; (ii) a Duality of Interest by a Covered Person or a member of a Covered Person’s Family with respect to another party to a transaction, contract or arrangement being considered by PTI that, if permitted to be waived under Section 7.1(i), has not been waived in writing by all parties to the transaction, contract or arrangement; (iii) a Common Director Transaction; or (iv) a close personal relationship between the Covered Person, or a member of a Covered Person’s Family, with an individual who is, directly or indirectly through business, investment, or Family, a party to a transaction, contract or arrangement being considered by PTI.

 A “Potential Perceived Conflict” exists when a reasonable person, knowing the relevant facts, could conclude that the Covered Person’s private interests could adversely impact the Covered Person’s ability to act fairly and independently and in a manner that furthers, or is not opposed to, the best interests of PTI.